-Here’s an overview of some of the project work I’m involved in – as well as some video experiments.
+Here’s an overview of some of the project work I’m involved in.

 I’m actively involved with two Canadian organizations that support community development – FogQuest: sustainable water solutions & The Nepal Community Development Foundation.